 Testing your home for radon is vital to fully understand the scale and severity of a potential radon problem, regardless of where you live or how old your house is.
 Getting your home tested in November, or any of the winter months for that matter, is a smart decision.
 Both short-term and long-term testing are important, and we are able to perform both to get the most accurate radon levels possible.
 When testing is done, and if your home has a radon level above 4 picocuries per liter (pCi/L), the EPA recommends immediate action toward working out a plan for remediation.

-Contact Radon-Rid To Keep Your Home and Family Safe
+Contact Radon-Rid, LLC To Keep Your Home and Family Safe

 For Lung Cancer Awareness Month, we can work together to keep you and your family safe from radon.
 Radon-Rid, LLC is a fully licensed radon testing and remediation company.
 Our certified, highly experienced specialists can provide you the testing and remediation your home needs to mitigate radon gas levels and give you peace of mind.
 For more information or a free consultation, contact us today.

 What is Radon?
 Are you at risk?

 - Why test for Radon?